Prisms and Prismatic Cohomology: The etale comparison theorem

-In other words, we are allowed to localize in the \arc-topology.
+between the $\arc_p$-sheaves $F$ and $G$.
+To prove this an isomorphism, we may work $\arc_p$-locally and thus also \arc-locally.
 At this point, there are two ways to finish the proof.
 In the first approach, we can assume $S$ is perfectoid thanks to \arc-localization.
 One can then identify $\Prism_{S/A}[1/d]/p^n = W(S^\flat)[1/d]/p^n$, and then by Artin-Schreier-Witt we have

 It remains to prove that there is a canonical quasi-isomorphism

 This follows from the comparison between the \'etale cohomology of $\Spec(S[\frac 1p])$ and $\mathrm{Spa}(S[\frac 1p],S)$ (and similarly for $S^\flat$), cf.~\cite[Corollary 3.2.2]{HuberBook}, and \cite[Theorem 1.11]{ScholzeThesis}.